Chabuca Granda

 María Isabel Granda Larco (3 September 1920 – 8 March 1983), better known as Chabuca Granda, was a Peruvian singer and composer.
 She created and interpreted a vast number of Criollo waltzes with Afro-Peruvian rhythms.

-Granda's "La flor de la canela", "José Antonio", "El Puente de los Suspiros", and "Fina estampa" helped the singer receive international recognition.
+Granda's "La flor de la canela", "José Antonio", "El puente de los suspiros", and "Fina estampa" helped the singer receive international recognition.
 She has influenced various Peruvian artists such as Susana Baca, Eva Ayllón, Gian Marco and Juan Diego Flórez.

 In 2017, her work was declared a Cultural Heritage of the Nation and in 2019, the Peruvian government posthumously awarded her the highest national honor, the Order of the Sun.

 Life and career

-Granda was born on 3 September 1920, in a copper mining area in the region of Apurímac.
-She began singing at 12 years old, in the school choir at the exclusive girls' school Colegio Sophianum, in San Isidro, an affluent neighborhood of Lima, Peru.
+Granda was born on 3 September 1920, in Las Cotabambas Province, in the region of Apurímac.
+In 1923, her family moved to Lima, and she started studying in the school Colegio Sagrado Corazón.
+At 12 years old, she discovered her love for singinging and joined the Asociación de Artistas Aficionados, participating in theatre and opera.